xkball/XorLib/README.md

 Some metadata of a mod and some configuration of XorLib annotation processor.
 The annotation should apply to EVERY class with `net.neoforged.fml.common.Mod`.
 Any missing match of these two annotations will cause compilation exception.

-Xorlib get your modid from though this annotation.
+Xorlib get your modid from through this annotation.

 Example: